evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 With the NIO Pilot Complete Pack  level 2 system, you get additional driving automation features to the ones listed above.
 - Autosteer: keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.
 - Advance cruise control that follows navigation and turns off and on major roads to reach the target by itself.

-With the DRIVE PILOT  level 3 system, you get additional driving automation features to the ones listed above.
-- Automatic lane change.

 ## Transportation capabilities